Diamante-Smith/Creating-Virtual-Networks-and-Virtual-Machines-/README.md

 <br><br>
 <img width="715" alt="4" src="https://github.com/user-attachments/assets/e7ed4775-824d-432e-b2a9-484dea9e8772">

-- For the second Virtual Machine it will be roughly the same process as the first but what changes for this one is the name which is VM2 and the image of this VM which is Ubuntu Server 24.04 LTS - x64 Gen 2, this will be the Linux virtual machine
+- The procedure for establishing the second virtual machine will closely resemble that of the first.
+However, there are key distinctions: this virtual machine will be designated as VM2, and it will utilize the image Ubuntu Server 24.04 LTS - x64 Gen 2.
+This configuration will represent our Linux virtual machine.

   <br>

   <img width="622" alt="Screenshot 2024-10-27 at 3 11 23 PM" src="https://github.com/user-attachments/assets/905af917-cc4f-4e63-ae03-9576d04e81a8">

-- Make sure to hit password for Authentication type and set a username and password that you will remember, try to write it down
+- Please ensure that you select "password" as the Authentication type.
+Additionally, create a username and password that you will easily remember.
+It is advisable to document this information for future reference.

 <br><br>
 <img width="1463" alt="Screenshot 2024-07-03 at 5 22 18 PM" src="https://github.com/user-attachments/assets/5c5d9dd3-078f-4c3e-bcad-cb041535cda2">